dynobase-icon

 Time to 10x your DynamoDB productivity with Dynobase [learn more]

 Amazon DynamoDB and Amazon Timestream are both serverless databases offered by AWS.
-However, DynamoDB is widely used as a cloud-based serverless NoSQL database service, while Amazon Timestream is a serverless time-series database solution that enables trillions of events to be analyzed and stored at a thousand times faster rate than relational databases and a fraction of the cost.
+However, DynamoDB is widely used as a cloud-based serverless NoSQL database service, while Amazon Timestream is a serverless time-series database solution that enables trillions of events to be analyzed and stored at a thousand times faster rate than relational databases and at a fraction of the cost.

-However, both serve the purpose of storing two-dimensional data while offering unique features.
+Both serve the purpose of storing two-dimensional data while offering unique features.

 An Overview of Amazon DynamoDB and Amazon Timestream